google-research-datasets/tpu_graphs/README.md

 ### Node Features

 To extract a node feature vector, we either copy values from various fields in an XLA’s HLO instruction (a node in an HLO graph) as they are, or convert categorical values using one-hot encoding.
 To convert an unbounded list of numbers (e.g. tensor shape) to a fixed-size vector, we truncate the list to six elements and include the summation and/or product of all elements in the list (e.g., the product of dimension sizes represents the volume of the tensor).
 In our dataset, none of the tensors has more than six dimensions.
-The code for node features extraction can be found [here](https://github.com/google-research-datasets/tpu_graphs/blob/main/tpu_graphs/process_data/xla/featurizers.h#L542).

 The following describe each element at a particular index in the node feature vector.